 What are the payment options for clearing commercial goods?

 - Pre-payment account

 - Direct Bank Transfer through the National Bank of Dominica

 Use of licensed Customs Brokers and tariff clerks

-Businesses requiring to clear commercial goods must either hire the services of a licensed customs broker, or have persons in their employ registered and licensed as tariff clerks by the Comptroller of Customs
+Businesses required to clear commercial goods must either hire the services of a licensed customs broker or have persons in their employ registered and licensed as tariff clerks by the Comptroller of Customs

 Private persons required to clear goods with a Cost Insurance and Freight (CIF) value of more than EC$4000.00 must hire the services of a licensed Customs Broker